MicrosoftDocs/sql-docs/azure-sql/database/always-encrypted-enclaves-getting-started-sgx.md

 ms.subservice: security
 ms.topic: tutorial
 ---
-# Tutorial: Getting started with Always Encrypted with secure enclaves in Azure SQL Database
+# Tutorial: Getting started with Always Encrypted with secure Intel SGX enclaves in Azure SQL Database

 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

 This tutorial teaches you how to get started with [Always Encrypted with secure enclaves](/sql/relational-databases/security/encryption/always-encrypted-enclaves) in Azure SQL Database.
+You will use [Intel Software Guard Extensions (Intel SGX) enclaves](https://www.intel.com/content/www/us/en/architecture-and-technology/software-guard-extensions.html).
 It will show you:

 > [!div class="checklist"]
-> - How to create an environment for testing and evaluating Always Encrypted with secure enclaves.
+> - How to create an environment for testing and evaluating Always Encrypted with secure Intel SGX enclaves.
 > - How to encrypt data in-place and issue rich confidential queries against encrypted columns using SQL Server Management Studio (SSMS).

 ## Prerequisites